jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/security-testing/index.md

 <text-container>

-`Fluid Attacks` Security Testing solution allows for the accurate detection of security vulnerabilities in your IT infrastructure, applications and source code.
+Fluid Attacks' Security Testing solution allows for the accurate detection of security vulnerabilities in your IT infrastructure, applications and source code.
-While other security testing solutions focus on applying a single method, `Fluid Attacks` offers comprehensive assessments through SAST, DAST and SCA.
+While other security testing solutions focus on applying a single method, Fluid Attacks offers comprehensive assessments through SAST, DAST and SCA.
 Further,
 we depend less on tools